×

 • internalJoinSubnet

 • OVN-Kubernetes reserves the 100.64.0.0/16 and 100.88.0.0/16 IP address ranges.
-If OpenShift SDN has been configured to use either of these IP address ranges, you must patch them to use a different IP address range before starting the limited live migration.
+These subnets cannot be overlapped with any other internal or external network.
+If these IP addresses have been used by OpenShift SDN or any external networks that might communicate with this cluster, you must patch them to use a different IP address range before starting the limited live migration.
+See "Patching OVN-Kubernetes address ranges" for more information.

 • In most cases, the limited live migration is independent of the secondary interfaces of pods created by the Multus CNI plugin.
 However, if these secondary interfaces were set up on the default network interface controller (NIC) of the host, for example, using MACVLAN, IPVLAN, SR-IOV, or bridge interfaces with the default NIC as the control node, OVN-Kubernetes might encounter malfunctions.
 Users should remove such configurations before proceeding with the limited live migration.